-Immunotherapy reduces allergic patients' sensitivity to peanutsJanuary 10th, 2013 in Immunology /
+Immunotherapy reduces allergic patients' sensitivity to peanutsJanuary 10, 2013 in Medicine & Health / Immunology

 Of all foods, peanuts are the most frequent cause of life-threatening and fatal allergic reactions.
 New research at National Jewish Health provides additional support for a strategy to reduce the severity of reactions to peanut— repeatedly consuming small amounts of the very food that causes those reactions in the first place, a practice called immunotherapy.